"She stands for everything that I hope to include in my way of teaching students," Katarina Ignacek '18 said ...

 To qualify for off-campus residence, you must: be 23 years or older by the approximate time Fall Term begins, complete four years of residency at Knox, guardian of a minor child, be married or in a documented domestic partnership.
 It is unlikely that requests for off-campus permission will be granted for other than the reasons above.

-If you currently do not live on campus, you will not be assigned a lottery number.
+If you currently do not live on campus, you will not be assigned a priority number.
 If you wish to return to campus, please contact the Campus Life Office and you will be added at the bottom of your lottery category.

 Further information regarding off-campus permission can be found in the Student Handbook.